ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/disaster-recovery.md

 DNS is configured to elastically scale on demand.
 By design, it is unlikely that the DNS service will become overloaded.

-In the event this does occur, it would be likely due to an AWS capacity issue. **E.g:** Further instances can not be provisioned in the AZ.
+In the event this does occur, it would be likely due to an AWS capacity issue. **E.g:** Further instances can not be provisioned in the availability zones.
 In this case you should refer to AWS.

 ### DHCP Scalability